Health insurance for international students is not only required by US law, but is also a good idea.

 US students have many options available to them.
 For more information visit Covered California.

-CIBU has partnered with International Student Insurance to offer our International Students some insurance options.
+International Student Insurance offers some insurance options.
 Click here for more information

 *Please note that these plans are offered only as a convenience.
 Students are free to choose any carrier of their choice.